 It's 30 degrees in the shade - in Saxony-Anhalt, people are dancing, listening to sound experimenters at work and then cooling off in the lake.
 Melt is an electronic music festival in a unique setting.

-The Melt festival is kind of a Garden of Eden - especially for lovers of electronic music interested in all the various trends of the vast genre.
+is kind of a Garden of Eden - especially for lovers of electronic music interested in all the various trends of the vast genre.
 This year, more than 100 artists, bands and DJs flocked to the former brown coal field near Dessau in eastern Germany over the course of the festival's three days (July 18 to 20, 2014).

 Edgy surf-rock sound, mixed with dance beats - that was Melt 2014.
 Spanish DJ Kid Simius played his records in the welcome tent, while Swedish singer Robyn displayed her (musically interesting) collaboration with Norwegian electronic tinkerers Röyksopp on the main stage.